DavesCodeMusings/BH1750-MicroPython/README.md

 Because I have no idea what the quality of the light sensor is for my phone, I'm more inclined to go with the 2.75x factor found by the author comparing the same sensor both with and without a dome.

-For flexibility, I could have a boolean variable `DIFFUSION_DOME` to determine if the correction should be made or not.
+For flexibility, I could have a boolean variable `DOME_CORRECTION` to determine if the correction should be made or not and if so, by what multiplier.

 Adding that to the code so far would give what's shown below.